owkin/GrAIdient/README.md

 <br />
 Ready for the grAIt descent? <br />
-GrAIdient is the grey area between black box and white box models.

-It aims at promoting full control and understanding of the main operations needed to train deep learning models in the computer vision field.
+GrAIdient is a framework that exposes the graph of layers as its unique way to design deep learning models.
+This "flattened" vision enforces great understanding, control and reproducibility with the models human interact with.

+Though deeply grounded to the data driven way of life, the goal is to challenge the very understanding of deep learning models and inject human intelligence to go from black box models to which box models.

+Let us find our grAI between them both!

 ## 📦 Swift Package Manager